 Different working environments and industries require rubber belts that can withstand the specific demands placed on them.
-The list is quite long but the most common resistance classifications are abrasive wear, oil, heat and fire with resistance to other factors such as ripping and tearing and ozone & ultra violet light thrown into the equation.
-A key role of the Dunlop laboratory team is to improve existing products and create new ones that set new, higher standards of performance, especially in terms of safety and longevity.
-Rubber compounds and belt constructions that can better cope with ripping, tearing and impact are a case in point.
+The list is quite long but the most common resistance classifications are abrasive wear, oil, heat, fire and extreme cold with resistance to other factors such as ripping and tearing and ozone & ultra violet light thrown into the equation.
+A key role of the Dunlop laboratory team is to improve existing products and create new ones that set new, much higher standards of performance, especially in terms of safety and longevity.
+Fire safety is a case in point.